ryuheeyoung/gpt-oss-issue-curator/README.md

 - Spotlight collections that group issues by contributor goals (docs, frontend polish, typed APIs)
 - Maintainer cheat-sheets with setup, etiquette, and docs links before you open a PR
 - Saved-issue side panel that lets you review your short list with full keyboard and screen-reader support.
+- Dimmed overlay uses a full-screen button so background taps can close the panel immediately and the intent stays accessible to keyboard users.

 The UI is purposely dense yet focused so you can find actionable work in minutes, not hours of scrolling.